c0d3Gems/crawlr/README.txt

     1. A linux distro (I'm using Debian 9)

-    2. Install dependencies (libcurl-dev3, build-essential, gcc, curl), you can just run the setup.sh as root and you're set.
+    2. Install dependencies (libcurl-dev4*, build-essential, gcc, curl, cmake), you can just run the setup.sh as root and you're set.

     3. (Optional) Valgrind - for memory leak testing.